All Episodes

 Because I don't understand fiat either.

-Doesn't fiat doesn't make any sense to me either.
+Fiat doesn't make any damn sense to me either.

-You're telling me that this piece of paper is worth if you know I don't even know what to compare it to because it's not it's not based on any standard.
+You're telling me that this piece of paper is worth, you know, I don't even know what to compare it to because it's not based on any standard.

 That sounds right.

-I think everybody was calling our bluff um on how much we were spending in Vietnam, like France and these other countries that had we were stuck we had all the gold reserves and they were demanding uh gold in exchange for US dollars, and we didn't have the gold Because we printed and uh and Nixon had to pull us off the gold standard because we couldn't honor the uh the exchange.
+I think everybody was calling our bluff on how much we were spending in Vietnam, like France and these other countries that we had all the gold reserves and they were demanding gold in exchange for U.S. dollars.

 I heard that.